insure logo

 A homeowners declaration page summarizes your coverages, as well as your personal and home information.

-The page lists all parties who are involved with the policy in any way.
-This includes you — as the named insured party — your insurance agent and your lender.
-Contact information typically will be listed on the policy.
+The page lists all parties involved with the policy in any way.
+This includes you — as the named insured party — your insurance agent or company and your mortgage company.

-On the declaration page, you will find basic information such as the:
+On the declaration page, you will find basics such as:

 • Policy number